Cost of Living in Nottingham: Monthly Budget Guide (2026)

 Eating Out Expenses

-You’ll find Nottingham eating out can be economical if you plan: an inexpensive restaurant meal averages £14, a mid-range dinner for two about £15 per person, and a cappuccino about £3.30.
+Eating out in Nottingham can be economical if you plan ahead.
+An inexpensive restaurant meal averages £14, a mid-range dinner for two about £15 per person, and a cappuccino about £3.30.
+Quick convenience items add up too: a 500 ml domestic beer from a shop is £2.66 and a 2 L Coca-Cola £2.03.

 Utilities, Internet and Mobile Expenses